 Escape down the rabbit hole with Alice or raft down the Mississippi River with Huck Finn, all without ever leaving the comfort of your living room.
 Reading is a fun way to keep your brain engaged, whether it be through novels or the community newspaper that keeps you up to date on the latest happenings.

 It’s time to pick up that paintbrush and get your creativity flowing.
 Whether it be a seasoned hobby or trying a new medium, art is a fantastic way to express yourself and enjoy your time indoors.
 Some artistic activities include painting, sculpture, music, poetry and dance.

 There’s no need for a special occasion to get together with your friends and family!
 Host a social gathering in your home, complete with snacks and fun activities like board games or a craft.
 Socialization opportunities may decrease during the wintertime, so having a planned party is a great way to combat periods of isolation.

-Our Springpoint continuing care retirement communities (CCRCs) encourage healthy aging and vibrant days filled with activities.
+Our Springpoint Life Plan communities (CCRCs) encourage healthy aging and vibrant days filled with activities.
 Daily activities like classes held in art studios and aqua aerobics in indoor heated pools are only a few examples of ways to stay involved within our communities without ever having to step foot off campus.